 Testing is extremely important to the success of any marketing campaign.
-Here is a selection of several tools to help you test your website effectively.
+Here is a selection of several website testing tools to help you run tests effectively:

 Most digital marketers agree on the importance of website testing in conversion rate optimization.
-And with tools like Optimizely and Google Experiments, testing has become much easier and more approachable to many organizations.
-If you’re looking to get started, have unique testing requirements, or are simply shopping for a new testing tool, here’s a list of lesser-known options that might fit the bill.
+And with tools like Optimizely and Google Experiments (now Google Optimize), testing has become much easier.
+Website testing is now more approachable for many organizations.
+If you’re looking to get started, here’s a list of lesser-known options that might fit the bill.
+These website testing tools are also great if you have unique testing requirements or are simply shopping for a new tool.

 Convert supports simple HTML editing and also features a WYSIWYG editor so site owners can test their pages without any technical help.
 This platform integrates with apps and plugins such as Google Analytics, BITIUM, CALLRAIL, KISSmetrics, Magento, and countless more.
 It can do both A/B testing and multivariate testing, and can easily scale from small-business to enterprise needs.
 Site owners can measure everything from conversion and revenue rates to bounces and customer engagement.
 Convert is affordable, too: The pay-as you go plan starts at $9 per month.

 Kameleoon uses 80 classification criteria to help website owners learn about their visitors.
-These criteria are used to categorize people based upon what they do on the site and their current situation – such as the weather or time of day, where the visitor arrived from, and their device.
+These criteria categorizes people based upon what they do on the site and their current situation – such as the weather or time of day, where the visitor arrived from, and their device.
 Armed with this information, you can then run split tests or multivariate tests to get the full picture of how your website is performing.
-If you want to start small, with just 2,500 visitors a month, you can use Kameleoon for free.
-Paid plans bump you up to 15,000 visitors per month and 50 Euro per month (about $62.25).

 Plug-In and Add-In Tools for Split Testing